 The Dangerous Politics of Autism Claims: When Ideology Overrides Evidence

 As clinicians and researchers, we must counter this damaging simplification with an objective look at the evidence.
 The truth of autism is not a story of a single cause, but a complex interplay of factors that demands nuance, methodological literacy, and a fundamental shift in focus from causation to support.
 Political narratives demand simple causation stories, but complex neurodevelopmental conditions resist such reduction.
-The recent focus on acetaminophen exemplifies how methodological weaknesses get obscured when findings align with a political message, while stronger contradictory evidence is sidelined (Bettelheim, 2025; NPR, 2025; Pearson & Ledford, 2025; Autism Science Foundation, 2025).
+The recent focus on acetaminophen exemplifies how methodological weaknesses get obscured when findings align with a political message, while stronger contradictory evidence is minimized (Bettelheim, 2025; NPR, 2025; Pearson & Ledford, 2025; Autism Science Foundation, 2025).

 Recognition, Not Epidemic: What the Numbers Actually Mean